JAlcocerT/JAlcocerT/content/blog/biz-podcasts-and-docs.md

 title: "Tech for Creating i18n Documentation and related Podcast"
 date: 2025-05-15
 draft: false
-tags: ["Web","Commento"]
+tags: ["Web","Commento","Starlight","GitPodcast","AstroPod","WeekToDo"]
 description: "How to create podcasts and a related Astro (Starlight and AstroPod) website for them.
-A look to GitPodcast, Code2Prompt and Research Agents."
+With a look to Code2Prompt and Research Agents."
 url: 'tech-for-podcast'
 ---

+**Intro**

-## More Web Stuff with Astro SSG
+More Web fun Stuff with Astro SSG.

+1. Quick Docs with astro ssg and [starlight](#docs-website)
+2. Bring your [podcast to a astro](#podcast-website) ssg site

++++ Got website commets working via [Commento](#adding-commento!)

 ### Docs Website

+Starting very quick with the default astro Theme:

 * https://github.com/withastro/starlight
     * See how great this can look [once you tweak it](https://github.com/IoTechCrafts/starlight-SSG) a little bit